Neela Rasgotra: Personal life

 In "Bloodline", Neela and Pratt rush to the hospital when they find out about the shooting and help the distraught ER.
 Neela, then taking a surgical elective, scrubs in and operates on Jerry, who eventually recovers from his injuries.
 Neela reunites with paramedic Tony Gates (from "Two Ships", season 12).
 Still mourning her husband, she gets drunk and kisses him but she apologizes to him later on.
 Many feelings and tension arise between her, Gates and Barnett in an uncomfortable love triangle.
 Chief of Surgery Dr. Dubenko has always been fond of Neela and her talents, looking out for her and helping her get the spot in a surgical elective.
 She later decides to leave the ER and start over as a surgical intern.
 As she begins her new surgical rotation, she falls under the strict supervision of new surgical Chief Resident Dr. Dustin Crenshaw, who seems to hold her back from demonstrating her skills.
 Later in her elective, Neela feels pushed away and neglected from her mentor when a new med student steals all the spotlight in front of Dr. Dubenko.
-She later discovers that Dr. Dubenko holds feelings for her as does the new (female) med student.
+She later discovers that Dr. Dubenko holds feelings for her as does the (female) new med student.

-During the wedding of Abby and Luka, Neela decides to end her romantic relationship with Tony for good, after built-up emotions escalate and lead to a bar fight between him and Ray that exposed their personal issues in front of the entire ER staff.
-The fight got Ray tossed out of the reception party, however Neela was in the process of choosing him over Tony.
+During the wedding of Abby and Luka, Neela decides to end her romantic relationships with Tony and Ray for good, after built-up emotions escalate and lead to a bar fight between the guys that exposed their personal issues in front of the entire ER staff.
+The fight got Ray tossed out of the reception party, however Neela appeared to be in the process of settling with Ray.
 She called him on his cell after looking affectionately at the CD of love songs he burned for her.
 Initially Ray, while leaving drunk from a bar, did not answer his cell despite its vibrating.
-She grew concerned when Ray would not answer his calls and did not show up at work.
+She was still upset at Ray, as well as Tony, but grew concerned when Ray wouldn't answer his calls and did not show up at work.
 Neela went by his apartment with no luck and later discovered he was hit by a truck and was hospitalized.
-With both legs amputated, a bitter Ray could not forgive Neela for hurting him and left Chicago to be cared for by his mother back home, and Ray's ex-girlfriend Katey blamed Neela for his injuries, which further upsets Neela.
+With both legs amputated, a bitter Ray could not forgive Neela for hurting him and left Chicago to be cared for by his mother back home, and Ray's love interest Katey blamed Neela for Ray's injuries.
+This further upsets Neela who has been torn apart by the two men.
 In the 13th season finale, Neela attends an anti-war rally and soon finds herself in danger as a mass panic ensues in the crowd.
 Tony who was looking for her tries to come to her aid as the crowd tramples her.